This article may contain compensated links. Please read disclaimer for more info.

 The next chapter provides a quick overview of the best time to visit Provence for lavender by area, and the map will help you locate the different Provence lavender fields.

 Lavender in Provence Map

 You can read more about the different areas, with our best travel tips, in this quick guide to the lavender fields of Provence.

 Lavender Season in Provence by Region

-To be sure you will be at the right place in the right time, Check out the best time to see the lavender in Provence by region:
+To be sure you will be at the right place at the right time, check out the best time to see the lavender in Provence by region:

-TIP: most of the places mentioned below host lavender festivals – multi-day events with various types of activities related to the lavender.
+TIP: most of the places mentioned below host lavender festivals – multi-day or day events with various activities related to the lavender.
 If you know the dates of the lavender festival for a particular place, you will be sure to find the lavender fields in full bloom in that place!

 Because of its lower altitude, the blooming in the Plateau of Valensole starts earlier than in other lavender fields.
 In general, mid-June to the first week of July is the best time to see lavender in Valensole.